wurunduk/crashday-map-editor/README.md

 ## How to setup
 1. [Download the latest release](https://github.com/wurunduk/crashday-map-editor/releases)
 2. Unzip the editor into any folder
-3. go to your crashday's data folder
- * steamapps/common/crashday/data/
-4. You need to extract data000, 002, 005, 006 cpk's to this folder
- (take the content folders from the dat---'s and put them in the Crashday/data folder)
-5. Additinally you can install mods by finding their archives and unzipping them too (Highly untested!)
-6. Launch the editor
+3. Launch the editor (crashdayMapEditor.exe)
-7. First time editor will ask for the CD installation folder (the one with the .exe)
+4. First time editor will ask for the CD installation folder (the one with the .exe)
+5. First launch may take some time, as the editor will unzip data it needs

 ## Usage (buttons can be changed at the start in input tab)
 ### General